onlinq/form-collection-bundle/readme.md

 <script src="{{ asset('bundles/onlinqformcollection/onlinq-collection.js') }}"></script>
 ```

+Read on to start using the bundle immediately or visit the [documentation](./docs).

 ## Usage

 The Onlinq Form Collection web components are enabled when a compatible form
 theme has been loaded.
-The easiest way to manipulate the resulting form
+The easiest way to configure the resulting form
 collection is by using the built-in form type that can be used as a drop-in
 replacement for the Symfony [`CollectionType`][collection-type] class: